Firefighters responding to large blaze on Auckland's North Shore

 A third alarm, meaning a large fire, has been triggered, requesting further assistance.

+"It was hard to breathe, especially once you got downwind of it.
+It was almost like a foggy night."

+He said the Fenz crews were "fantastic" in their quick response to the fire, arriving at the scene as he dialled 111.

-The building is understood to be an engineering design business, with the fire sparking in the businesses' workshop.
-There are no reports of injuries.
+The ablaze building is understood to be an engineering design company.

-Newstalk ZB caller John says he's just driven past the fire.
-He says it looks like a substantial modern office building.